docker/docs/content/compose/compose-file/develop.md

 {{< include "compose/develop.md" >}}

-This document defines how Compose behaves to efficiently assist the developer and defines the development constraints and workflows set by Compose.
+This page defines how Compose behaves to efficiently assist you and defines the development constraints and workflows set by Compose.
 Only a subset of
 Compose file services may require a `develop` subsection.

 ## Illustrative example